Severe weather is expected to affect move-in weekend. Check here for updates.

 You won't just learn about culture in a classroom though.
 We take you there.

-Study in a new culture for a few weeks or months-including popular trips to the Galápagos Islands and Iceland-through our award-winning Global Opportunities program, where you'll be able to collect data and write your own ethnography.
+Study in a new culture for a few weeks or months—including popular trips to Iceland and Morocco—through our award-winning Global Opportunities program, where you'll be able to collect data and write your own ethnographic text.

 Secure an internship in a museum, on an archaeological dig, or in a medical field school.
 Join us on a department field trip to D.C. or to interact with one of our many expert speakers.